-- 1.1 Under the terms of the The Environmental Assessment of Plans and Programmes Regulations 2004 (the SEA Regulations, Statutory Instrument 2004, No 1633), a Strategic Environmental Assessment (SEA) adoption statement was prepared for Wiltshire Council's third Local Transport Plan (LTP3) published in March 2011. - 1.2 According to the SEA Regulations, the statement must include: - How environmental considerations have been integrated into the LTP. - How the Environmental Report has been taken into account. - How opinions expressed in response to the consultation of the Environmental Report have been taken into account. - The reasons for choosing the plan or programme as adopted, in light of other reasonable alternatives dealt with. - The measures that are to be taken to monitor the significant environmental effects of the implementation of the plan. - 1.3 In order to satisfy these requirements the structure of this report is as follows: - Background: A brief background to the SEA process undertaken on Wiltshire's third Local Transport Plan. - Consultation: How comments from the public and statutory consultees on the Scoping and Environmental Reports have been taken into account in the LTP. - Alternative options: How alternatives were selected for the LTP and how the significant environmental effects of these alternatives were taken into account in the final LTP. - Monitoring: What measures will be taken to monitor the potentially significant and unforeseen effects of the LTP.
+- Under the terms of the The Environmental Assessment of Plans and Programmes Regulations 2004 (the SEA Regulations, Statutory Instrument 2004, No 1633), a Strategic Environmental Assessment (SEA) adoption statement was published alongside Wiltshire Council's third Local Transport Plan (LTP3).
+This is an update to include the LTP3 daughter documents: Accessibility, Cycling, Powered Two-wheeler and Smarter Choices Strategies which were published in March 2014. - 1.2 According to the SEA Regulations, the statement must include: - How environmental considerations have been integrated into the LTP. - How the Environmental Report has been taken into account. - How opinions expressed in response to the consultation of the Environmental Report have been taken into account. - The reasons for choosing the plan or programme as adopted, in light of other reasonable alternatives dealt with. - The measures that are to be taken to monitor the significant environmental effects of the implementation of the plan. - 1.3 In order to satisfy these requirements the structure of this report is as follows: - Background: A brief background to the SEA process undertaken on Wiltshire's third Local Transport Plan. - Consultation: How comments from the public and statutory consultees on the Environmental Reports have been taken into account in the LTP. - Alternative options: How alternatives were selected for the LTP and how the significant environmental effects of these alternatives were taken into account in the final LTP. - Monitoring: What measures will be taken to monitor the potentially significant and unforeseen effects of the LTP.